yuunoko/neovim-guide/README.md

 ![This is a alt text.](https://i.imgur.com/xQX1zeZ.gif)

 Go to Color scheme and the theme will be there.
-If it's not, probably have got something wrong.
+If it's not, you probably had got something wrong.

 ## For Linux Users